 4. Write (写) your Chinese characters (汉字) 20 times a day.

 And then 20 more times.
 Repeat every day until fluent.

 5. Become a tea drinker.

-There’s no need to mess around with strainers or steeping; Chinese style is to simply chuck the leaves in the container, add hot water, and go.
-Make sure to invest in the good stuff (ie. longjing//龙井, maofeng//毛峰, or biluochun//碧螺春) from the shop down the way — you’ll need the caffeine for when you 写汉字.
+There’s no need to mess around with strainers or steeping; on-the-go style is to simply chuck the leaves in the container, add hot water, and dash.
+When you’re not in a rush, invest in the good stuff (ie. longjing//龙井, maofeng//毛峰, or biluochun//碧螺春) from the shop down the way — you’ll need the caffeine for when you 写汉字.

 8. Bring a pen and patience.